The Drivers Guide To Electric Cars

 Why Should I Switch To Electric?

 From an ethical, ecological and environmental perspective, it’s a no brainer.
-CO2 emissions are a biproduct of conventional petrol and diesel cars and a major contributor to climate change and global warming.
-We are seeing the effects around the globe with hotter temperatures and more frequent ‘extreme’ weather conditions worldwide.
+CO2 emissions are a bi-product of conventional petrol and diesel cars and a major contributor to climate change and global warming.
+Some scientists argue we are seeing the effects around the globe with hotter temperatures and more frequent ‘extreme’ weather conditions worldwide.

 Emissions from petrol and especially diesels are a health hazard and pollution issue, especially in busy cities where huge volumes of traffic are on the move each day.